 Live Home 3D by BeLight Software is an advanced home design software that’s easy and fun to use for both novice and professional interior designers.
 It comes loaded with great features that allow the user to import prefab blueprints and even set exact measurements, which is essential when it comes to designing and building container shipping homes.

-The program also comes with functional, easy-to-learn point-and-click design tools that’s convenient for non professionals.
+The program also comes with functional, easy-to-learn point-and-click design tools that are convenient for nonprofessionals.
 Even when it’s obviously a drafting solution, it doesn’t feel intimidating nor frustrating at all.
 And that’s even when you don’t have any experience with a CAD program.

 Another cool thing about this program is you can create a video of the finished design and even export it or brag about it with friends on social media.